gardener/gardenctl-v2/docs/help/gardenctl_kubectl-env_fish.md

 ### Options inherited from parent commands

 ```
+      --access-level string                 Override the default kubeconfig access level when targeting shoots or seeds.
+One of "admin", "viewer", "auto".
       --add-dir-header                      If true, adds the file directory to the header of the log messages
+      --admin                               shorthand for --access-level=admin
       --alsologtostderr                     log to standard error as well as files (no effect when -logtostderr=true)
       --alsologtostderrthreshold severity   logs at or above this threshold go to stderr when -alsologtostderr=true (no effect when -logtostderr=true)
       --config string                       config file (default is ~/.garden/gardenctl-v2.yaml)